Universal classes of disorder scatterings in in-plane anomalous Hall effect: In-plane magnetoconductivity

-where the antisymmetric part $\sigma_{\alpha\beta}^{A}=\frac{\sigma_{\alpha\beta}-\sigma_{\beta\alpha}}{2}$ reflects the dissipationless nature of the AHE.
-The symmetric part of the off-diagonal components of electric conductivity $\sigma_{\alpha\beta}^{S}=\frac{\sigma_{\alpha\beta}+\sigma_{\beta\alpha}}{2}$ is usually related to the planar Hall effect and has the essential nature of anisotropic magnetoresistance.
-In order to gain a comprehensive understanding of the role of the universal classes of scatterings in electric transport, we would like to further calculate the symmetric part of conductivity by using the Kubo formula.
-For the coexistence of the scalar impurities and magnetic impurities (leading order in $\lambda$) {[}See Sec.
-D of Supplemental Material \citep{SMs}{]},
+We would like to further calculate the symmetric part of conductivity by using the Kubo formula of the noncrossing diagrams in Fig.\ref{fig:second order sj-1}.
+For the coexistence of the scalar impurities and magnetic impurities (leading order in $\lambda$) (see Sec.
+E of the Supplemental Material \citep{SMs}),